polothy/joule-plugincheck/JoulePluginCheck.md

 </td>
    </tr>
   </table>
-## Warn about PHP close tag at end of file
-If the PHP close tag '?&gt;' is detected at the end of a file, a warning is raised.
-If the PHP close tag is detected at the end of a file, and there is whitespace after it, an error is raised.

-This is because the PHP close tag at the end of the file can produce underisable output.
 ## Disallow Direct Access to Global Request Variables
 Moodle provide core functionality to clean parameters.
 Not using these functions can be a serious security concern.
 Therefore code
     cannot access the global request variables directly.